What can you carry in a purse on a plane?

 - Bring travel sized hand sanitizer to use in the bathroom and before consuming airline food

-- Pack a spare phone charger and power bank
+- Pack a spare phone charger and power bank (these are important essentials for travel of any kind!)

 There is nothing worse than realizing you forgot your phone charge or accidentally put it in your check in luggage.
 Packing a little organizer like this the night before prevents mishaps.
 Put your spare phone charger, power banks and any other little bits of electronics you need during the flight.
 It also means you are not digging through your bag trying to find the cord you know you packed when your phone is at 8% battery.